the-turing-way/the-turing-way/book/website/reproducible-research/case-studies/statistical-methods-manuscript.md

 ## Use of cntinuous integration

-Although not absolutely necessary from a reproducibility perspective, the repository also makes use of continuous integration (CE, see {ref}`rr:ci`) via [GitHub actions](https://github.com/features/actions).
+Although not absolutely necessary for the reproducibility of this manuscript, the repository also makes use of continuous integration ({ref}`CI <rr:ci>`) via [GitHub actions](https://github.com/features/actions).
-GitHub actions are similar in sprit to {ref}`rr:ci:travis` but the runners are provided directly via GitHub.
+GitHub actions are similar in spirit to {ref}`rr-ci-travis` but the runners are provided directly via GitHub.

-The repository defines two workflows in `.github/workflows`.
+The repository defines two workflows in `.github/workflows` directory.
-The first one, [`.github/workflows/build_and_run.yml`](https://github.com/kkmann/sample-size-calculation-under-uncertainty/blob/master/.github/workflows/build_and_run.yml), is activated whenever the master branch of the repository is updated and the specifications ins `.binder` are changed, builds the container, pushes it to a public container repository [docker hub](https://hub.docker.com/repository/docker/kkmann/sample-size-calculation-under-uncertainty) and then checks that the snakemake workflow runs through without problems.
+The first one, [`.github/workflows/build_and_run.yml`](https://github.com/kkmann/sample-size-calculation-under-uncertainty/blob/master/.github/workflows/build_and_run.yml), is activated whenever the master branch of the repository is updated and the specifications in `.binder` is changed.
+This builds the container, pushes it to a public container repository [docker hub](https://hub.docker.com/repository/docker/kkmann/sample-size-calculation-under-uncertainty) and then checks that the snakemake workflow runs through without problems.
 The second one, [`.github/workflows/run.yml`](https://github.com/kkmann/sample-size-calculation-under-uncertainty/blob/master/.github/workflows/run.yml), runs when `.binder` was not changed and uses the prebuild docker container to run the snakemake workflow.